kwkoo/kserve-yolo/README.md

 	Note: After the certificates have been installed, you will need to edit `kubeconfig` and comment out `.clusters[*].cluster.certificate-authority-data`

-01. Deploy OpenShift AI and its dependencies to OpenShift
+01. Deploy the model and the frontend to OpenShift

 		make deploy